simfeo/motion_photo_video_extractor_build/README.md

 This is repository that containes build of mobile photoviewer.

-Just download packeages as single zip file
+Just clicke "Code" button and choose "download zip file"